awsdocs/aws-iot-docs/developerguide/scoping-security-behavior.md

 + Source IP address
 + Number of authorization failures

-For an example of how to use the dimensions attribute, see [Monitoring legacy devices with AWS IoT Device Defender detect dimensions](https://docs.aws.amazon.com/iot/latest/developerguide/dd-dimensions-example.html)\.

 ## How to use dimensions in the console<a name="dimensions-console-instruc"></a>

 **To create and apply a dimension to a security profile behavior**